Deborah R. Fowler

 The measure node is used to compute the length of one side by using "perimeter" on one face of the tube.
 This allows for evenly spaced windows on many configurations.

-By using the facet/shrink/fuse method, this will also worked for angled surfaces.
+By using the facet/shrink/fuse method, this will also work for angled surfaces.
 The only significant change is in the point wrangle node where an up vector has been added so the orientation can be properly computed.

 Additionally, you can bulge or curve the wall faces.
 This is the final example file above.
 This takes advantage of the polyspline node as well.
 I used a resample node to get even spacing, however I delete the first and last point of each curve.